Five Factors That Affect the Cost of Your Cabinet Doors

 Should you re-quote your project if the panel profile changes?
 YES

-3. Inside profile
+3. Inside Profile

 Changing the inside profile does not affect the price as long as the door style does not change.
 In other words, if the door style you have selected is a cope and stick door style, you can choose any other inside profile within the cope and stick door style option without the price changing.